CS417 Exam 3

 (c) A multi-level storage structure is used: memtable, SSTable, tablet, and table.

-(d) Each cell in a table can also be a table and, recursively, cells within that table can be tables.
+(d) Each cell in a table can also be a table and, recursively, cells within that table can be tables. - As new rows are added to a Bigtable, they are:

 (a) Added to an arbitrary tablet in the table that has free space.